-Policy consultation period 1 November 2020 to 8 January 2021
+Policy consultation period Policy determined on 1 November 2021 to 7 January 2022 7 February 2022

-Policy determined on 8 February 2021
+Policy determined on 1 / February 2022

+Delian sentest neme and needther

-Policy contact name and position ,
+Policy contact name and position Dan Turner, Headteacher

-Amendments after determination Dan Turner, Headteacher The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
+Amendments after determination -

-Department for Education number 878-3115
+Department for Education school number 878-3115

 Age range 4 to 11.
 There is also Early Years provision from 2.

 Type of school Academy primary school

 Admissions authority Link Academy Trust

 Normal round intake Reception

-Published Admission Number 15
+Published Admission Number 2023-24 15

-Priority for children to another school Coombeshead Academy and Newton Abbot College
+Priority for children to another setting Coombeshead Academy and Newton Abbot College 1

-Priority for children from another school No
+Priority for children from another setting No

 Designated religious character Yes - Christian

 Admissions catchment area Yes - see below

 School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office
+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

 Supplementary Information Form Yes - only to be used for the exceptional need criterion.
 See below

 Key Dates Normal round

-When to apply 15 No ovember 2021 to the National Closing Date of 15 January 2022
+mber 2022 to the National Closing Date which is 15 January 2023

-Decision National Offer Date which is 19 April 2022
+Offer Date which is 17 April 2023

-When to appeal from 15 May 2022 or from 20 days after the refusal, whichever is later
+From 22 May 2023 or from 20 school days after the refusal, whichever is later 2

-Deadline to submit appeal 31 May 2022
+31 May 2023

-Deadline to hear appeal 29 July 2
+28 July 2023 3

 Key Dates In-Year admission

-1 June 2022 for Year Groups 1 to 6
+• • • from 1 June 2023 for Year Groups 1 to 6

-1 September 2022 for Reception
+from 1 September 2023 for Reception

-Decision vithin 10 school days of an application
+within 10 school days of an application

-20 school days after refusal
+from 20 school days after refusal

-n 30 school days of the form being submitted
+Deadline to hear appeal within 30 school days of the form being submitted

-Contacts for further information ,